-You can now reopen the Application Insights Overview page in the Azure portal by selecting Project > Application Insights > Open Application Insights Portal, to view details about your currently running application.
+Reopen the Application Insights Overview page in the Azure portal by selecting Home and under recent resources select the resource you created earlier, to view details about your currently running application.

 Click Application map for a visual layout of the dependency relationships between your application components.
 Each component shows KPIs such as load, performance, failures, and alerts.

-Click on the App Analytics icon .
+Click on the App Analytics icon View in Analytics.
 This opens Application Insights Analytics, which provides a rich query language for analyzing all data collected by Application Insights.
 In this case, a query is generated for you that renders the request count as a chart.
 You can write your own queries to analyze other data.